We strive for the best and look for a crew that can help us provide this.

 Colorado Dude Ranch Jobs Available

-Assistant Cook/Swing: (Still need 1 person that can stay May 17-September 20)
+Maintenance/Sports/Utility: (Need of 1 person that can stay from May 17-September 20.)

 Assistant cook will prepare meals on the Cook’s day off.
 Also “team” cooks on most days.
 Because we are a smaller ranch, this person will fill in with housekeeping and serving meals (see Housekeeper/Waitstaff/Dishwasher/Food Prep position).
 An organized and clean person can be trained for this position.